Magisk-Modules-Repo/WDAnimationcxair/README.md

 ## Can I request another cool boot or shut animation ?

-Yes, You can request boot animation or shut animation using my Telegram account below then I will try to fulfill your request in future updates.
+Yes, You can request boot animation or shut animation using my Telegram account below then I will try to add support for your device on future updates.

 ## Is shutdown animation is supported by all devices?